dingbangwang/dingbangwang.github.io/_pages/about.md

 ---

-I am a PhD student at the School of Computing, University of Connecticut, USA, under the supervision of [Dr. Tingting Yu](https://tingting-yu.scholar.uconn.edu).
+I am a Ph.D. student in the School of Computing at the University of Connecticut, USA, advised by [Dr. Tingting Yu](https://tingting-yu.scholar.uconn.edu).
 I hold a Bachelor's degree in Computer Science from Miami University, USA.
-My research interests include software testing,  the application of large language models in software engineering, and software engineering for bioinformatics.
+My research interests include **LLMs for software engineering**, **automated software testing and debugging**, **empirical software engineering**, and **domain-specific software engineering (e.g., bioinformatics)**.

 ## Publications
 1. [MSR'25] **An Empirical Study on Leveraging Images in Automated Bug Report Reproduction.** <ins>Dingbang Wang</ins>, Zhaoxu Zhang, Sidong Feng, William G.J.
 Halfond, Tingting Yu.
 In Proceedings of the IEEE/ACM International Conference on Mining Software Repositories.
 2025.